jrandj/redhat/README.md

         # 192.168.1.109 node3.example.com
         # 192.168.1.118 node4.example.com
         # 192.168.1.111 node5.example.com
         ```

-    * On the control node create run the following setup:
-        ```shell
-        useradd ansible
-        echo password | passwd --stdin ansible # password is "password" echo "ansible ALL=(ALL) NOPASSWD:ALL" > /etc/sudoers.d/ansible
-        dnf install ansible-core -y
-        ssh-keygen # select all defaults
-        ```

 	* On the control node run the following to make vim friendlier for playbook creation: